Google has stealthily released its Pixel Buds 2 in the US. Here’s what you need to know about the tech firm’s latest true wireless earbuds.

 Google intends to make tasks easier and faster to do with the Pixel Buds 2, with even quicker access to its Google Assistant.

-Other features include better wireless connectivity, with Google claiming that the Pixel Buds stay connection from three rooms away, and can stated that they can even stay connected across the length of an entire football field.
-As always, we’ll wait and see if Google can deliver on its towering claims.
+Other features include better wireless connectivity, with Google claiming that the Pixel Buds stay connection from three rooms away, and can stay connected across the length of an entire football field.
+Reviews have indicated that was a fanciful claim, but wireless connectivity does appear to be stronger than before.

-Google Pixel Buds 2 — How will they sound?
+Google Pixel Buds 2 — sound quality

 As we touched on previously they’ve made design changes to the earbuds for better noise isolation, so you can actually listen to your music in noisy areas.
 According to reviews that have gone live, the spatial vents do allow sound to leak out a little, especially when the volume is set to high.

 There are two mics in each earbud for clearer call quality, as well as integrating a voice accelerometer that detects speech through your jawbones and adjusts the audio quality so you can be heard on a windy day.